Nothing to Lose (Daniel Schuhmacher album)

-Nothing to Lose is the second studio album by German recording artist Daniel Schuhmacher.
-A breakaway from his debut album, it was released by independent label 313 Music on September 17, 2010 in German-speaking Europe.
+Nothing to Lose is the second studio album by German singer Daniel Schuhmacher.
+A breakaway from his 2009 debut album, it was released by independent label 313 Music on September 17, 2010 in German-speaking Europe, involving work from Beatgees, Thorsten Brötzmann, Alex Christensen, Florian Prengel, and Boris Schmidt.
+Nothing to Lose peaked at number 37 on the German Albums Chart.